0xCooki/Doubly-Linked-List/README.md

 ## Usage

 To use the specialised contracts that store a known value type, such as `bytes` as below, simply inport and inherit the contract.
 Now the doubly linked list of bytes can be accessed and manipulated via the inherited contract and it's functions.
+Note that there are no access controls placed on any functions in these specialised contracts by default.

 ```bash
 pragma solidity ^0.8.8;